PiotrMakarewicz/smart-home-bot/README.md

 # Smart Home Bot

 ChatBot simulating communication with smart home devices in Polish language.
-Created using Google DialogFlow, Java and Spring.
+Created using Google DialogFlow, Java and Spring as well as bits of HTML, JavaScript and Bootstrap.
 You can play with it at: https://smart-home-bot-pm.herokuapp.com/.
+Have fun!